rt-rtos/asmdiff/README.md

 # asmdiff — per-function assembly comparison for paired C implementations

+> asmdiff is a command-line tool for comparing the generated assembly of individual C functions across implementations, compiler flags, compiler versions, and source revisions.
+It is intended for investigating compiler code generation rather than benchmarking runtime performance.

-`asmdiff.py` answers one question fast: **when I rewrite a C construct, what does the compiler actually emit — before and after?** It compiles a small harness file across a matrix of compilers, extracts each variant function's assembly, and prints side-by-side listings plus a summary of instruction counts and outbound calls.
+`asmdiff.py` answers one question fast: **when I rewrite a C construct, what does the compiler actually emit - before and after?** It compiles a small harness file across a matrix of compilers, extracts each variant function's assembly, and prints side-by-side listings plus a summary of instruction counts and outbound calls.